-- 1) Row: middle : middle-right :: bottom-middle : ? - 2) Column: middle : bottom-middle :: middle-right : ? - 3) R-Prog: bottom-left : bottom-middle :: bottom-middle :? - 4) C-Prog: top-right : middle-right :: middle-right : ?
+- 1) Row: middle : middle-right :: bottom-middle : ? - 2) Column: middle: bottom-middle:: middle-right:? - 3) Row-Progressive: bottom-left : bottom-middle :: bottom-middle : ? - 4) Column-Progressive: top-right : middle-right :: middle-right :?

 The first two questions are identical to the two used in the 2x2 matrix.
-They ignore the first entry in their respective rows or columns and consider only the mapping between the second and third entries.
+That is, they ignore the first entry in their respective rows or columns and consider only the transformation between the second and third entries.
 The last two questions focus on a single row or column.
 They look at the change between the first and second entries and compare that to the changes between the second entry and the eight possible answers.

 We have concluded that all of the problems in section C of the RPM can be solved by asking one of the four questions given above.
-Many of them can be solved by asking more than one; our example 3x3 matrix in Figure 1 could actually be solved by asking any of these questions.
-However, most problems are not as easy as this one.
-Often, the correct answer will receive a poor score using the R-Prog and C-Prog questions.
+Many of them can be solved by asking more than one.
+For example, our example 3x3 matrix in Figure 1 could actually be solved by asking any of these questions.
+However, most problems are not quite as easy as this one.
+Often, the correct answer will actually receive a poor score using the Row-Progressive and Column-Progressive questions.
 Therefore, it does not make sense to score each answer based on its average score across the four.
 Instead, we take the maximum score across the questions, assuming that the correct answer should receive a perfect or near-perfect score on at least one of the questions.